sylikc/jpegview/readme.txt

 - If a JPEG cannot be read with the IJL library, GDI+ is tried as a second chance
 - Copy/rename dialog: Replacement text can now be longer than text input field (auto scroll enabled)
-- Reader no longer crashes when stripe is negative for images read with GDI+ New features:
+- Reader no longer crashes when stripe is negative for images read with GDI+
+- Images with ending TIFF are no longer duplicated in file list New features:
 - File open... always uses tumbnail view (not only in 'my picture' directory)
+- Saving files is now possible in the following formats: JPG, BMP, TIFF, PNG
 - Copy/rename dialog: New placeholder %n for number from original file name
 - Panning is faster and uses high quality resampling mode during pan
 - New command to reload current image (Ctrl-R)